gfx-rs/wgpu/wgpu-info/README.md

 # wgpu-info

-This example is a command line utility that does two different functions.
+This is a command line utility that does two different functions.

 #### Listing Adapters

 When called with no arguments, wgpu-info will list all adapters visible to wgpu and all the information about them we have.

 ```
-cargo run --example wgpu-info
+cargo run --bin wgpu-info
 ```

 #### Running Test on many Adapters